 i.
-The capital conservation buffer will be phased in from December 31, 2015 to year end 2018, thus becoming fully effective on January 1, 2019.
+The CCB will be phased in from December 31, 2015 to year end 2019.

-ii.
 Banks that already meet the minimum ratio requirement (6.0%+0.25%) from December 2015 (during the transition period) should maintain prudent earnings retention policies so as to meet the conservation buffer as soon as reasonably possible.